 Old Original Bookbinders, Philadelphia

-Throughout the renovation, the President’s Bar remained in tact.
-The restored, club-style room with its Amazon mahogany bar and beveled leaded glass contains antiques that have been in the Taxin family for decades.
+The President’s Bar remained in tact throughout the renovation.
+The restored, clubby room with its Amazon mahogany bar and beveled leaded glass contains antiques that have been in the Taxin family for decades.

 Photos by Brenda Frezeman

 It’s hard to imagine Philadelphia without the Old Original Bookbinders, once the city’s largest and most famous restaurant.
 The city’s residents and visitors, many of them high-profile entertainment stars and political figures, had a taste of this disturbing possibility when the restaurant was closed from Dec.
 31, 2001, until Feb.
 21, 2005, for a major renovation.

 “The restaurant dates back to the mid-1860s and with additions and renovations consisted of a 54,000-square-foot, multi-level space with seven different dining rooms, three bars and 800 seats,” explains John Taxin, the third-generation owner.
 “We had invested about $3 million in expenses during the 1990s and faced many more costly repairs in this aging infrastructure.
 We kept the kitchen clean, but it was old and beat up.
 Summer temperatures could reach 130°, so it was hard to keep staff.”
 Then, after a deal with a developer collapsed, followed by yet another costly maintenance problem on the last day of service, New Year’s Eve 2001, Taxin closed the restaurant.
 He later entered into a partnership with Renaissance Properties.